 Laser Processing

-As a full-service laser solutions provider, we manufacture high-precision parts to exact specifications, in the most efficient and cost-effective way.
-We excel at turning even seemingly impossible designs into high-value products that exceed customer expectations.
+DuPont™ Spectrum™ is a full-service medical laser processing provider, delivering precision laser processing solutions to exact specifications in the most efficient, cost-effective way.
+We excel at turning seemingly impossible designs into high-value laser processing solutions that exceed customer expectations.

-Our custom laser ablation processes selectively remove layers of substrate or coatings from materials or components with micron-level precision.
-We have ability to precisely remove virtually any polymer in medical device manufacturing.
+Our custom laser ablation processes selectively remove layers of substrate or coatings from materials with micron-level precision.
+Also, it can precisely remove virtually any polymer for reliable medical device manufacturing.

-Our laser systems provide high-precision laser cutting, with micron-level tolerances.
-We produce very small, complex features in a variety of materials, with methods such as direct write, trepanning, and mask projection, with no heat effects or material damage.
+Our medical laser cutting services provide high-precision laser cutting with micron-level tolerances, producing small, complex features in a variety of materials via precision laser cutting methods like direct write, trepanning, and mask projection, with no heat effects or material damage.

-Our high-precision laser drilling technology produces small, complex features at micron-level tolerances, without heat effects or material damage.
-Our methods include direct write, mask projection, and more.
+Our high-precision laser micro drilling technology produces small, complex micro holes at micron-level tolerances without heat effects or material damage, using methods such as laser hole drilling, direct write, and mask projection.

 Our wire-stripping process removes sections of insulation or shielding without making physical contact with the conductor, enabling the processing of delicate wires and cables.

-Ultra-fast lasers are in high demand because of their speed and precision—they can cut features as small as 0.0005 inches (13 microns) with high accuracy and no thermal damage.
+Ultra-fast lasers are in high demand for their speed and precision, capable of cutting features as small as 0.0005 inches (13 microns) with no thermal damage via ultrafast laser processing.

 Laser cut hypodermic tubes (hypotubes) are small-diameter tubes that have been precisely cut using laser technologies.
 Hypotubes are commonly used in catheter assemblies.